 A new audio-visual system has recently been installed in the Council Chamber in the Town Hall, Maidenhead.
 This followed feedback from Members, officers, and residents about the visual and sound quality of in-person meetings that were live-streamed to the council's YouTube page from this venue.
-This welcome investment and additional functionality will improve the meeting experience for those attending in person in the Council Chamber, virtual participants, and those watching the livestream on YouTube.
+This welcome investment and additional functionality will improve the meeting experience for those attending in person in the e) Councillor Davey will ask the following question of Councillor Johnson, Leader of the Council:

+Council Chamber, virtual participants, and those watching the livestream on YouTube.
 Meetings will continue to be held in Windsor including Cabinet and those that are Windsor-focussed such as the Windsor Town Forum and the Windsor and Ascot Development Management Committee.